WeTechHK/Universal-BCOS-DOC/source/advance/pos/faqs/index.md

 A fork choice algorithm implements rules determining which chain is the canonical one.
 Under optimal conditions, there is no need for a fork choice rule because there is only one block proposer per slot and one block to choose from.
 Occasionally, though, multiple blocks for the same slot or late-arriving information leads to multiple options for how blocks near the head of the chain are organized.
 In these cases, all clients must implement some rules identically to make sure they all pick the correct sequence of blocks.
 The fork-choice algorithm encodes these rules.

-Ethereum's fork-choice algorithm is called LMD-GHOST.
+Universal BCOS's fork-choice algorithm is called LMD-GHOST.
 It picks the fork with the greatest weight of attestations, meaning the one that most staked ETH has voted for.

 [More on LMD-GHOST](/developers/docs/consensus-mechanisms/pos/gasper/#fork-choice)